plckr/ha-daily-insert-mysql/README.md

 `python3 daily_insert_mysql.py --host=db_host(ip or hostname) --user=your_user --password=your_password --db=your_db --table=your_table --value your_value`

 ## Example with code for home assistant
 Here's an example to record a sensor value of the current electricity meter.
-The sensor resets everyday.
+This sensor resets everyday, so we'll publish it whenever the sensor changes it's state.

 ### Configuration for MariaDB Addon
+This is to create the database, user and permissions into the addon

 ```
 databases:
   - custom_data
 logins:
-  - username: data_energy
+  - username: custom_data_user
     host: '%'
     password: teste
 rights:
-  - username: data_energy
+  - username: custom_data_user
     host: '%'
     database: custom_data
     grant: ALL PRIVILEGES ON